g1eng/l8ash/README.md

 # Features

 * Generic commandline interface to invoke commands with raw argument, **without any shell variables and shell functions**.
 * Some of POSIX shell functionalities are **NOT IMPLEMENTED** to achieve the hardened shell experience.
-The leash has:
+The l8ash has:
   - No builtin commands (no `echo`, `printf`, `cd`, `kill` nor `exit` as a builtin.
 No other builtins in the world too.)
   - No shell variable `var=val` and `$var`
   - No expansion (no path expansion with * or other special glob characters, neither variable nor command expansion.)